Skip to Main Navigation

 Investing in the early years is one of the smartest things a country can do to eliminate extreme poverty, boost shared prosperity, and create the human capital needed for economies to diversify and grow.
 Early childhood experiences have a profound impact on brain development – affecting learning, health, behavior, and, ultimately, productivity and income.

-Yet today, millions of young children are not reaching their full potential because inadequate nutrition, lack of early stimulation, learning, and nurturing care, and exposure to stress adversely affecting their development.
+Yet today, millions of young children are not reaching their full potential because of inadequate nutrition, lack of early stimulation, learning, and nurturing care, and exposure to stress adversely affecting their development.

 The challenge is substantial: